uchchhwash/vidly/README.md

 - run the postman collection to test all endpoints

 Postman Collection has Development & Production Enviroment.
 Configure the domain url as your need.
 >**From Auth Register A User To Get The The Access Token In Header Response or Make a Request With Auth Endpoint With The Registered Username & Password To Get The Token In Response Request.
 Auth Token Will Be Automatically Updated Into The Postman Enviroment.**
-Run the collection and play around with the endpoints within folders `executive-producer`, `casting-director` and `casting-assisant`.

 ## Running the Unit Tests & Integrations Tests
 To run the unit & Integrations tests just type the command `npm test` in the project directory.
 Make Sure To Follow The Installation and Configuration Instructions.